ahron1/airbyte_docs/drafts/postgres_data_analysis/data_analysis_postgres_2.md

 ### Background

 In addition to hands-on experience with the PostgreSQL database, it is helpful to have a working knowledge of basic statistical analysis.
-It is also assumed you are comfortable with the material discussed in the first part of this article.
+It is also assumed you are comfortable with the material discussed in [the first part of this article](https://github.com/ahron1/airbyte_docs/blob/main/drafts/postgres_data_analysis/data_analysis_postgres_1.md).

 ### Systems

 The commands in this article are tested on PostgreSQL 14.5 and should work on all recent versions of PostgreSQL.

-### Example Dataset
+## Example Dataset

 To demonstrate basic statistical analysis, this article uses examples based on a dataset on cancer statistics.
 It is strongly recommended to try out the examples while reading through the article.

+### Get the Data

+As discussed in the first part of the article, you have 3 ways of getting the sample data into PostgreSQL and preprocessing it.

+#### Option 1

+[Download the database dump file](https://github.com/ahron1/airbyte_docs/blob/main/drafts/postgres_data_analysis/cancer_db_dump.sql) - this is essentially a series of SQL commands to recreate the database.
+Move the dump file to a location the `postgres` user has access to.

+Before importing the dump file, create a new database:

+    CREATE DATABASE cancer_db ;

+As the `postgres` user, import the dump into the newly created database:

+    $ psql cancer_db < /path/to/dump_file/cancer_db_dump.sql

+Log in as the `postgres` user and connect to the new database:

+    \c cancer_db

+#### Option 2

+Alternatively, you can use the Docker image with the data preloaded.
+If your computer does not have PostgreSQL installed, you can install just the client (to connect to the database running on Docker).
+On Debian/Ubuntu based systems, the PostgreSQL client can be installed as:

+    $ apt install postgresql-client

+Pull the Docker image:

+    $ docker pull ahron1/postgres-data-analysis:latest

+Check that the new image is now part of your system:

+    $ docker images

+Run the new image:

+    $ docker run -p 5432:5432 ahron1/postgres-data-analysis &

+Connect to the running database instance with username and password `postgres`:

+    $ psql -h 0.0.0.0 -p 5432 -U postgres cancer_db

+#### Option 3

-The first part of the article discusses in detail how to get the data into PostgreSQL and preprocess it.
-It starts from a CSV file and imports it into a table in a new database.
+Follow the instructions in Part I. It starts from the raw CSV file and imports it into a table in a new database.
 Preprocessing is done on this table and the dataset for analysis is presented as a materialized view.
 This materialized view, `mv_cancer_data`, is used in all the examples in this article.
-It is necessary to follow the steps in the Example Dataset section of the previous article and prepare `mv_cancer_data`.

-Alternatively, you can download the SQL dump file containing all the data.
-You can also use the Docker image and get started directly.
+### Data Description

+The materialized view, `mv_cancer_data` will be used in all further examples.
+After connecting to the `cancer_db` database, check the columns and data types in the materialized view:

+    \d mv_cancer_data

+Below is a description of the columns in `mv_cancer_data`.

+* `avg_annual_cases` - Mean number of reported cases of cancer diagnosed annually in the county
+* `percapita_annual_cases` - Number of reported cases in the county divided by county population
+* `avg_annual_deaths` - Mean number of reported mortalities due to cancer in the county
+* `percapita_annual_deaths` - Number of cancer deaths in the county divided by county population
+* `median_income` - Median income per county
+* `population` - Population of the county
+* `pc_poverty` - Percent of county populace in poverty
+* `median_age` - Median age of county residents
+* `county` - County name
+* `state` - State name
+* `pc_employed` - Percent of county residents ages 16 and over who are employed
+* `pc_unemployed` - Percent of county residents ages 16 and over who are unemployed

+Note that percentages of unemployed and employed people do not add up to 100%.
+The difference is attributed to people who have quit looking for work, are not looking for work, are unable to work, or otherwise are not in the labor force.

+Take a look at the form of the data:

+    SELECT * FROM mv_cancer_data LIMIT 2;

 ## Statistical Properties of a Single Variable